Top 20 Attractions in Ipoh (2024)

 The cave is a natural formation with stalactites and stalagmites, and located at the heart of the dark cavern lies a small pool supposedly used by Buddhist settlers in the area as a place to meditate.
 According to legend, the first discovery of this cave can be traced back to the late 1800s by a Chinese monk who meditated in it for 20 years before his eventual death.
 Apart from bronze statues which can be found inside the cavern, where smoke from burning incense fills the air, there is also a trek through the cave, which takes you to a viewing platform.

-The Tambun Cave has what is thought to be Malaysia’s most extensive collection of Neolithic art at 600 images and is among the most well-known Ipoh attractions.
+The Tambun Cave has what is thought to be Malaysia’s most extensive collection of Neolithic art at 600 images and is among the most well-known attractions in Ipoh.
 The discovery of this cave can be traced back to 1959, when a British soldier inadvertently discovered the reddish-orange markings on the face of the limestone cliff before finally being declared a National Heritage in 1986 by the Ipoh City Council.

 The artwork, which is believed to be between 2,000 and 5,000 years old, adorns the rock face on the side of a hill.
 Unfortunately, the lower portion has been vandalised.
 To get to this place, you can take a cab or Grab to Caltex Petrol Station on the road towards Tambun if you want to go by car.
 Follow the signs up the steps to the limestone cave as you walk along the lane towards the field, and you will pass over a bridge before reaching it.